CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

     - The results include only the fields specified.

 ### Task 7.4: Explore code to render search results

+In this task, you will learn how to explore the code to render search results from Azure AI Search, including formatting and displaying the retrieved data in a user-friendly interface.

 The web app already includes code to process and render the search results.